Furniture school founder

 From acorn to oak – A world class school passionate about cabinet making and design

-The school grew steadily, with three or four students a year; as its reputation for excellence in traditional and modern furniture making spread, numbers increased.
+The school grew steadily, with three or four more students each year; as its reputation for excellence in traditional and modern furniture making spread, numbers increased.

-Today, up to 22 students each year go on our professional furniture making course that runs from October through to mid June.
+Today, up to 22 students each year attend our professional furniture making course that runs from October through to mid June.

 Graduates from this full-time course have gone on to run their own woodworking businesses, design and make furniture, teach or work in museums and much more.